niwatorrri/830-advanced-ui/hw5/README.md

 Groups and Graphical objects
 - (*) Groups now have a member named `behaviors` that collect all behaviors that are attached to them.
 These behaviors will also be automatically added to the top group when the group is added to a parent.
 - On removing a group child, there is one assumption I made when implementing auto-removing its associated behaviors: the whole group hierarchy will be already established at the time of removal.
-- Added FilledEllipse class and SelectableFilledEllipse class and implemented a more precise `contains()` method for ellipses
+- Added FilledEllipse class and SelectableFilledEllipse class and implemented a more precise `contains()` method for ellipses.
 - (*) For Text class, there is no need to pass a Graphics2D object to the constructor any more.
 Methods in the java.awt.Font class will take care of the string bound computation.
 - Added getters for text-specific attributes, including ascent, descent, leading, text width and text height.
 - Fixed a bug in Text class so that the bounding box will now take into account the newline characters `\n` in the text string.